This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Using a bench scraper helps keep the counter clean and prevents your warm hands from handling the dough too much…..warm hands will make the dough warm.
 Warm dough = tough, dry biscuits.

-- You can use self-rising flour in this sour cream biscuit recipe.
-Omit the baking powder and reduce the salt to 1/4 teaspoon.
-Keep in mind that results may vary based on the brand of flour you’re using.
+Flour Options: You can use self-rising flour in this recipe.
+Just omit the baking powder and reduce the salt to ¼ teaspoon.
+Results may vary slightly depending on the brand.

 What to Serve with Biscuits